Kiss You

-"Kiss You" is a song recorded by English-Irish boy band One Direction for their second studio album, Take Me Home (2012).
+"Kiss You" is a song by English-Irish boy band One Direction from their second studio album, Take Me Home (2012).
 It was released as the record's second single in Germany and the third and final single on 7 January 2013.
 The song was composed by Kristoffer Fogelmark, Kristian Lundin, Albin Nedler, Savan Kotecha, Shellback and its producers, Carl Falk and Rami Yacoub.
 "Kiss You" is an upbeat power pop song with electronic effects; the lyrics detail the narrator's infatuation with a significant other.
 Critics praised the song for its production, calling it a stand-out track on Take Me Home.

-The track became the group's sixth top-ten hit in Ireland and the United Kingdom while attaining top-forty positions in both Belgian territories (Flanders and Wallonia), as well as in Australia, Canada, Denmark, France, New Zealand, and the Netherlands.
+"Kiss You" became the group's sixth top-ten hit in Ireland and the United Kingdom while attaining top-forty positions in both Belgian territories (Flanders and Wallonia), as well as in Australia, Canada, Denmark, France, New Zealand, and the Netherlands.
 The single peaked at number 46 on the US Billboard Hot 100 and has been certified gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies.
-One Direction performed "Kiss You" on both the UK and US versions of The X Factor and 3 major concert tours: Take Me Home Tour (2013), Where We Are Tour (2014) and On the Road Again Tour (2015).
+One Direction performed "Kiss You" on both the UK and US versions of The X Factor and 3 major concert tours: the Take Me Home Tour (2013), the Where We Are Tour (2014) and the On the Road Again Tour (2015).

-An accompanying music video, designed to display the group's comedic timing, was directed by Vaughan Arnell, who had previously worked with the group on two other music videos.
+An accompanying music video for "Kiss You", designed to display the group's comedic timing, was directed by Vaughan Arnell, who had previously worked with the group on two other music videos.
 The clip depicts the band shooting various scenes via a green screen, which include sequences reminiscent of iconic music videos of songs such as the Beach Boys' "Surfer Girl", Elvis Presley's "Jailhouse Rock" and Rammstein's "Mein Land".
-The music video received 10.4 million views in a 24-hour period and positive commentary from reviewers, who appreciated its carefree, jubilant nature.
+The music video received 10.4 million views in 24 hours and positive commentary from reviewers, who appreciated its carefree, jubilant nature.

-Background and release
+Background and composition

 "Kiss You" was written by Kristoffer Fogelmark, Kristian Lundin, Albin Nedler, Savan Kotecha, Shellback, and its producers, Carl Falk and Rami Yacoub.
 Falk, Kotecha, and Yacoub had collaboratively composed One Direction's previous hit singles, "What Makes You Beautiful", "One Thing", and "Live While We're Young".
 In April 2012, The Independent reported that Simon Cowell, the group's manager, had challenged prominent songwriters to compete for space on One Direction's second album.
 Falk said, "It's important to get their personalities on the music."
 In addition, the article reported that Syco Records was working on candidates that included Max Martin and Lundin.